Lelei Fonoimoana: Brigham Young University

+Honors

+In November 1973, Fonoimoana received a most improved award in her age group category at an Awards Banquet of the Lakewood Aquatic Club.
+In recognition of her 1976 Olympic achievements, Fonoimoana was presented a key to the city of Manhattan Beach by a proclamation of the City Council members.
+She was inducted into the Brigham Young University Hall of Fame in 1991.
+As a Senior at Brigham Young, Fonoimoana was selected Outstanding Senior Female Athlete by the Cougar Club and was named to the AIAW All-Region Team.

 Post competitive swimming career

 She later worked as a swim coach at UCLA, Los Angeles County lifeguard, a therapist, and a dance instructor.
+Lelei has also served as a Coach at Surfside Swim Club in Redondo Beach, California.

 Personal life

-She is the sister of fellow Olympian Eric Fonoimoana, and they are of Samoan descent.
+She is the sister of fellow Olympian Eric Fonoimoana, and they are of Samoan and Irish descent.
 She is a member of the Church of Jesus Christ of Latter-day Saints.

-Later years

-She was inducted into the Brigham Young University Hall of Fame in 1991.